 You can use your own words or this simple prayer to start a new life with God:

 “God, I’ve made my life about me for far too long.
-I choose to believe that Jesus lived and died to free me from my selfishness.
+I believe that Jesus lived and died to free me from my selfishness.
 Please forgive my sins.
 I want to make my life all about you.
 Thank you that Jesus didn’t stay dead.
-You raised Him to life.
+You raised him to eternal life and seated him at your right hand.
 I invite you to resurrect me from my destructive ways and show me how to love like Jesus.
 I want your destiny for my life.
 Amen.”